 We offer this program in a modular or residential learning format.
 Our modular format combines 100% online courses with blended courses.
-In a blended course, you’ll complete most of the course work online while attending either a half-week or full-week of classes on our Tulsa campus.
+In a blended course, you’ll complete most of the course work online while attending weekly virtual classes.

 How long will it take me to graduate?

 This program is 80.5 credit hours.
 If you were to begin without advanced standing, transferring credit or taking leveling courses, you could complete this degree in as little as 3 years when you enroll full-time.
 We consider full-time enrollment for this program as 9 or more credit hours in each the fall and spring semesters and 6 or more credit hours over the summer.